Resurrecting Tradition, One Batch at a Time.

 Steve, also known as Zig, is the assistant manager and also our technology coordinator.
 Zig moonlights as the President of the Mansfield Playhouse.
 He has been brewing since 2008, and his favorite beer styles are IPAs, Witbiers, and Hefeweizens.

-A member of the PBC tap technician crew and also an understudy in the brewery, Corey loves serving brews with a smile.
+A member of the Phoenix tap technician crew and also an understudy in the brewery, Corey loves serving brews with a smile.
 Corey moonlights as a paramedic for a local fire department.
 When asked about his favorite brews, he said “Yeah, I like IPA’s”

 Mysterious is one way to describe Margot, elegant, beautiful and rock solid knowledgeable about beer would be others.
 In addition to being a beer goddess, Margot is also Scott’s muse.
 Liking to keep things local, her favorite beer is the 419.